haddow777/chains/README.md

 	chain1.func( function(wins, vals) {
 		console.log('Big = ' + vals.value3.big);
 	});

+This is good and all for normal execution functions and deferral functions that already return promises, but what about a deferral function that returns through a callback function.
+Of course, one method is to use the Deferred's inbuilt promisify functionality to promisify the library.
+If for some reason, you can't do that though, the chains library also provides a method for handling this situation.
+It is pretty young and might change in the future, but for the moment here is the pattern you can follow:

+	chain1.addValues({value1: value1, value2: value2});

+	chain1.promisify(function(handler, vals) {
+		functionThatDefers(vals.value1, vals.value2, handler);
+	});

+Simple huh?
+Well sort of, this is actually the first step.
+You might have a question or two, such as, where does the handler come from and where to the values returned by the function go?
+I thought I would quickly explain that before moving onto the second step.
+First, handler is a function passed through the anonymous function by the chains object itself.
+The nice thing about this is that the chains object doesn't try to guess where your callback function is placed, you specifically put it in the right position.
+The values returned to the handler callback are then stored in the vals object in the form of the arguments array.
+Lets for the examples sake say that he callback returned the values error and value.
+You can handle it this way:

+	chain1.func(function(wins, vals) {
+		var error = vals.arguments[0],
+			value = vals.arguments[1];
+	});

+As a convenience method, you can also do this:

+	chain1.addValues({value1: value1, value2: value2});

+	chain1.promisify(function(handler, vals) {
+		functionThatDefers(vals.value1, vals.value2, handler);
+	},
+	function(wins, vals) {
+		var error = vals.arguments[0],
+			value = vals.arguments[1];
+	});

 Pretty cool huh?
 Okay, but what if you have a large number of repetitive function calls to make that would normally be handled in a loop.
 This won't work: